gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Peripherals

 In **main.c** there is a variable named **builtinLed** of type **Peripheral**.
 Variables of type **Peripheral** declare a generalized GPIO **output** peripheral.

-This variable holds the Operating System file descriptor, the GPIO pin number, the initial state of the pin when it is opened, whether the pin logic needs to be reserved for turning a pin on and off, and the C Function to be called to open and initialize the GPIO output pin.
+This variable holds the Operating System file descriptor, the GPIO pin number, the initial state of the pin when it is opened, whether the pin logic needs to be inverted for turning a pin on and off, and the C Function to be called to open and initialize the GPIO output pin.

 ```c
 static Peripheral builtinLed = {